Fearsome Tales for Fiendish Kids: Little Fingers

 Daffyd Thomas has a horrible-looking thumb.
-He used to suck it frequently when he was younger and it now looks shrivelled and cannot grow fingernails.
+He uses to suck it frequently when he is younger and it now looks shrivelled and cannot grow fingernails.
 It seems that due to the lack of "affection", the thumb has "controlled" the hands into becoming fidgety and Daffyd is constantly told off by his parents for sticking his fingers in different places, regardless of sanitation.
 Exhausted by their son's behaviour, Daffyd's parents announce that they are going on holiday for a week, leaving their son with his 93-year-old, deaf grandmother, Gwenyth.
 Daffyd is devastated because his grandmother can talk for hours about boring parts of her childhood.

-Four days of Granny Gwenyth later, Daffyd was still trapped in the living room with her as she talked about her memories and various hobbies.
-Instead of listening, he used the house phone to perform prank calls until he had no desire left.
+Four days of Granny Gwenyth later, Daffyd is still trapped in the living room with her as she talks about her memories and various hobbies.
+Instead of listening, he uses the house phone to perform prank calls until he has no desire left.
 He dials randomly and contacts an Italian pizza restaurant, which offers him a delicious-sounding "Kidnapped Caper".
 When he answers the front door, a man in sunglasses and a black suit with a machine gun is on the doorstep, who frogmarches him into a limousine and bashes him unconscious.

 Daffyd's parents return from holiday over a week later to find envelopes full of fingers and ransom notes.
-When confronted, a confused Gwenyth admits she never noticed her grandson had vanished nine days ago.
+When confronted, a confused Gwenyth admits she never notices her grandson has vanished nine days ago.
 Mr Thomas pays the £10,000 ransom and Daffyd is returned home the next day with only a thumb left on his hand.
 His mother appreciates that her son will not get into any more trouble for fiddling but he sticks it in his mouth to suck.
 His father tells her to look for the Bitter Aloe.